 The Asklepios Orchestra is an amateur orchestra, founded in 1969 by Dr. David Humphreys, a Physician in the Birmingham General Hospital where the orchestra originally rehearsed.
 However, following refurbishment of the General, our orchestra needed to move and we now rehearse in the Medical School of the University of Birmingham in Edgbaston.Although the orchestra has a "medical" origin and we are based within the Medical School, we welcome players from anywhere.
 You do not have to be "medical" or a member of the Medical School or the University to join us.
+This year the orchestra celebrates its 50th anniversary.

 Lee Armstrong studied music, concentrating on the cello, composition and orchestration, at the University of Birmingham, graduating in 2000.
 Upon graduating, he co-founded two large cello ensembles, The University of Birmingham Cello Ensemble and ‘Celli’.
 He began conducting in 2004, initially with Celli, but was soon offered a post conducting and coaching Dudley Performing Arts Advanced Strings, a position he held from 2005 to 2010.
 As a result of his work with DPA, in 2008 he was offered the opportunity to conduct the strings of Central England Ensemble in an annual concert, and took up the post of Assistant Conductor of South Birmingham Sinfonia in 2009.
 He coached the strings and conducted string sectionals with South Birmingham Sinfonia, alongside Principal Conductor Lee Differ, until 2013.